futurice/android-best-practices/README.md

 We generally do not recommend using an Object-Relation Mapping library unless you have unusually complex data and you have a dire need.
 They tend to be complex and require time to learn.
 If you decide to go with an ORM you should pay attention to whether or not it is _process safe_ if your application requires it, as many of the existing ORM solutions surprisingly are not.

+### Use Stetho

+[Stetho](http://facebook.github.io/stetho/) is a debug bridge for Android applications from Facebook that integrates with the Chrome desktop browser's Developer Tools.
+With Stetho you can easily inspect your application, most notably the network traffic.
+It also allows you to easily inspect and edit SQLite databases and the shared preferences in your app.
+You should, however, make sure that Stetho is only enabled in the debug build and not in the release build variant.

 ### Thanks to